apache/parquet-site/source/documentation/latest.html.md

 maximum number of bits required to store the levels (levels are defined for all values in the column).

-Two encodings for the levels are supported BIT_PACKED and RLE.
+Two encodings for the levels are supported: BIT_PACKED and RLE.
 Only RLE is now used as it supersedes BIT_PACKED.

 ## Nulls
 Nullity is encoded in the definition levels (which is run-length encoded).
 NULL values